 It’s unfortunate that CCleaner has been compromised, but as I mentioned I stopped using them when Avast bought them up.
 Too many times I have seen great software ruined when other companies buy them.
 The vision and drive seems to get lost in larger companies.

-If you have questions of concerns, please contact Y-Not Tech Services.
+If you have questions or concerns, please book an appointment:

 Bank Fraud.
 We all know it happens.
 It’s never happened to me.
 Hopefully, it won’t.
 Hopefully, it hasn’t and won’t happen to you either.
 Below, you’ll find some tips to prevent it.
 It happened to a friend of mine.
 This is a true story.
 He woke up and found his bank account was overdrawn.
 He went from having money and knowing how his bills were getting paid to having negative $250 and stressing about paying rent.
 As he started to unravel the trail, he discovered just how devious these criminals are.
 They had gained access to his online banking with Scotia Bank.
 Then they sent an E-Transfer to someone already on his transfer recipient list (in this case, his roommate that he had sent money to for concert tickets).
 They sent all the money in his account, plus his overdraft in an E-Transfer and gained access to the roommate’s email to accept the E-Transfer and send it to the criminal’s account.
 Poof!
 All of my friend’s money was gone.
 He’s filed a fraud report with the bank and hopefully will get the money back.
 I doubt the criminal behind this will be caught though.
 And even if the money is returned, my friend is in for a very stressful time.
 All his day to day expenses are currently being put onto his emergency Credit Card.
 The longer it takes the bank to finish up their investigation and place the lost funds back in his account, the more debt he will incur and the more interest he’ll need to pay.
 He’s so stressed out about it, he can hardly concentrate at work.